CrunchyData/postgres-operator/README.md

 [Store your backups in Amazon S3][disaster-recovery-s3] or any object storage system that supports the S3 protocol.
 The PostgreSQL Operator can backup, restore, and create new clusters from these backups.

-#### Multi-Namespace Support

-You can control how the PostgreSQL Operator leverages [Kubernetes Namespaces][k8s-namespaces] with several different deployment models:

-- Deploy the PostgreSQL Operator and all PostgreSQL clusters to the same namespace
-- Deploy the PostgreSQL Operator to one namespaces, and all PostgreSQL clusters to a different namespace
-- Deploy the PostgreSQL Operator to one namespace, and have your PostgreSQL clusters managed across multiple namespaces
-- Dynamically add and remove namespaces managed by the PostgreSQL Operator using the `pgo create namespace` and `pgo delete namespace` commands

 #### Full Customizability